CU-DBMI/set-website/_posts/2025-05-22-introducing-uv.md

 ```

 Note that you can change your build backends within the `pyproject.toml` configuration (instead of using `uv-build` by default).
-For example, if you wanted to use `setuptools` you could stipulate something like the following in your `pyproject.toml` file instead.
+For example, if you wanted to use `setuptools` you could stipulate something like the above in your `pyproject.toml` file instead.
 This can assist with areas where you may like to use dynamic versioning for your work through projects like [`setuptools-scm`](https://setuptools-scm.readthedocs.io/en/latest/usage/).

 ## Migrating existing environments to `uv`

 {% include figure.html image="images/migrate-to-uv.png" width="70%"%}

-Reading this are you thinking you might want to move your project environment management to `uv` but sweating the idea that it will be complicated?
+Reading this, are you thinking you might want to move your project environment management to `uv` but sweating the idea that it will be complicated?
 For users looking to migrate existing environments to `uv`, tools like [`migrate-to-uv`](https://github.com/mkniewallner/migrate-to-uv) provide a transition path by converting existing `requirements.txt` or, for example, Poetry-based `pyproject.toml` files.
 This can provide a streamlined and low-cost way to transition projects over to `uv`.